Working together in P&K

-Service design is about designing services that work and enable positive experiences through focusing on user journeys.
+Service design is about designing services that work and enabling people who use the services to have positive experiences.

 Please follow the link to this short video by the Design Council explaining how using Service design has enabled user centred transformation within services